Pregabalin

 Note: this video is from Canada so may have information that differs from New Zealand recommendations.

-• The usual dose of pregabalin is 150 mg 2 times a day, but some people may need a higher dose.
+• The usual dose of pregabalin is 150 mg twice a day, but some people may need a higher dose.

-• Your doctor will start you on a low dose of 75 mg two times a day and increase the dose after a few days.
+• Your doctor will start you on a low dose of 75 mg twice a day and increase the dose after a few days.
 This allows your body to get used to the medicine and reduces the chances of side effects.

 • Always take your pregabalin exactly as your doctor has told you.